samimk/LoRaMQTTGateway/README.md

 The *topic_defined_by_device* can also be hierarchical.

 **LoRaMQTTGateway** appends the received topic to the predefined *gw_topic/gw_id* and forwards the received message as plain string.
-Since the gateway subscribes to *gw_topic/gw_id/#*, the forwarded message will be bounced back to LoRa as JSON string, but this time with full topic *gw_topic/gw_id/topic_defined_by_device*.
+Since the gateway subscribes to *gw_topic/gw_id/#*, the forwarded message will be bounced back to LoRa as JSON string, but this time with topic *gw_id/topic_defined_by_device*.
 This serves for two purposes:
 - eventually implementing retransmission from device, in case that the message hasn't been received,
 - enabling the device to determine which gateway(s) forwarded message.